hasindu2008/slow5lib/docs/slow5_api/low_level_api/slow5_get_rids.md

 ## NOTES

 `slow5_get_rids()` returns the list of read IDs stored in the index.
-Thus, returned pointer must NOT be freed by user.
+Thus, returned pointer is from an internal data structure and must NOT be freed by user.

 ## EXAMPLES